-When having sex is seen as one's sole priority, resulting in the neglect of other important facets of life (e.g., working, socializing, and sleeping), a compulsion to sex is considered.
-Sexual compulsivity includes any sexual behavior when "had" or done in an obsessive, uncontrollable, and/or irrational way that can become self-destructive.
-People with this diagnosis feel, and indeed may have, little or no control over sex, and medication may be in order.
-Sexual compulsion may include frequency of sex, a wide number of partners, or even excessive masturbation.
+When having sex results in the neglect of other key facets of life (e.g., working, socializing, and sleeping), it may be considered a compulsion.
+Sexual compulsivity includes any sexual behavior done in an obsessive, uncontrollable, or irrational way that can become self-destructive.
+Sexual compulsion may include a high frequency of sex, a wide number of partners, or even excessive masturbation.
+People with this diagnosis may feel, and indeed may have, little or no control over sex, and sometimes individuals seek out support from a mental health professional, which may include counseling or medication.
 Again, the major criterion here is when sexual activity interferes with daily activities or responsibilities.
-For most people with a high sex drive there is no problem finding balance between responsibilities and finding time to enjoy sex.
+For most people with a high sex drive there’s no problem finding balance between responsibilities and sexy time.

 If you still think you're having “too much” sex or if sex is getting in the way of daily activities, you may want to speak with a mental health professional.
 However, it's very possible that nothing is amiss about how much sex you're having, so as long as it's consensual and you're comfortable with it.
 In that case, enjoy!

 Can’t find information on the site about your health concern or issue?